Unboxed-Software/solana-course/content/compressed-nfts.md

     - `compressionProgram` - the compression program to use; this should be the address of the SPL State Compression program unless you have some other custom implementation
     - `anchorRemainingAccounts` - this is where you add the proof path
 - `args` - additional arguments required by the instruction; they are:
-    - `root` - the root merkle tree node from the asset proof; this is provided by the indexer as a string and must be converted to bytes first
+    - `root` - the root Merkle tree node from the asset proof; this is provided by the indexer as a string and must be converted to bytes first
     - `dataHash` - the hash of the asset data retrieved from the indexer; this is provided by the indexer as a string and must be converted to bytes first
     - `creatorHash` - the hash of the cNFT creator as retrieved from the indexer; this is provided by the indexer as a string and must be converted to bytes first
     - `nonce` - used to ensure that no two leafs have the same hash; this value should be the same as `index`
-    - `index` - the index where the cNFT’s leaf is located on the merkle tree
+    - `index` - the index where the cNFT’s leaf is located on the Merkle tree

 An example of this is shown below.
 Note that the first 3 lines of code grab additional information nested in the objects shown previously so they are ready to go when assembling the instruction itself.